 One thing that new trail riders can struggle with is how to go around tight corners without feeling out of control.
 You typically want to let off the throttle when cornering so you don’t have too much momentum going into the turn.

-Getting this down can take some time, so just be patient with it and learn how your machine responds and handles.
+Getting this down can take some time, so just be patient with it and learn how your machine responds and handles it.
 It’s always better to be safe than sorry, and you can damage your sled or yourself if you roll on a turn.

 Taking a map, trail app, or having a GPS is also a good idea if you are going on an extended trail ride.
 This is especially true if you are riding in an unfamiliar area.
 Getting lost in the cold is a dangerous situation that you always want to avoid.